machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 Robot program
 -------------

-To set up this application the in hand check template is being used.
+To set up this application, we provide the **in hand check** template program, presented below.
-The idea of this template is to first pick a part from the bin.
+The template starts by first picking a part from the bin.
-Then in a second step the part is presented again to the camera.
-Now a second in hand detection is triggered to determine the exact position of the part in the gripper.
+Then, in a second step, the part is presented again to the camera while grasped (hence the name "in hand"), and a new detection is triggered, to determine the exact position of the part in the gripper.
-If this detection is succesful the part is dropped off neately on the stack.
+If this detection is successful, the part is dropped off neatly on the peg.
-If the detection is not succesful the part is dropped back in the bin.
-For this application accuracy is important, so when we are not entirely sure of how the part is presented it is better to drop the parts back in the bin and try again with a different part.
+Otherwise, the part is dropped back in the bin: since accuracy is important, if we are not entirely sure of how the part is presented, it is better to simply try again with a different part.

-Below the image all variables that needs to be filled in the template are explained.
+Below the image, all variables that need to be filled in the template are explained.
-This example program can be downloaded
+The example program can be downloaded
 `here <https://drive.google.com/uc?export=download&id=1oXJ0EtJxgWAZcB56fw66XmzmfrEaoj0e>`__.

 .. image:: /assets/images/examples/ur-program-in-hand-check.png